tompidev/booty-dark-admin-theme/README.md

 ### Release Notes

+##### v1.1.0 Build 312 (10-7-2020)

+###### Improvements:

+* implementing a scroll bar into the sidebar because menu items was not visible on a narrower screen
+* fixing control icons group at the top of the sidebar if the sidebar is scrollable
+* fixing control icons group at the bottom of the sidebar if the sidebar is scrollable
+* some bug fixes and code changes

+###### Others

+* from now a new release number is in use supplemented with a Build number
+* tested on up to date Google Chrome (Edge too) and Firefox
+* adding URL to the developers name in the Footer text

+###### Known issues:

+* In Firefox, if the group of control icons is pinned to the bottom of the sidebar (the sidebar becomes scrollable), the scrollbar scrolls behind the area of the icons group

 ##### v1.0.3 (22-6-2020)

 * the color of the control icon changes as the mouse rolls over an icon